stride3d/stride-docs/en/manual/input/sensors.md

 You can use various **sensors**, such as gyroscopes and accelerometers, as input devices in your project.
 Sensors are often used in mobile games.

-Use @'SiliconStudio.Xenko.Input.InputManager' to access sensors and:
+Use @'Xenko.Input.InputManager' to access sensors and:

 * check if a sensor is supported by Xenko
 * disable a sensor